Geopolitical Challenges to Industrial Decarbonization Passed

 Additionally, the attempt to reshore and friendshore clean technology production networks has triggered debates on the merits of free trade and globalization, broadened energy security concerns, and prompted new South–South relations and regionalisms.

-This his session will explore these issues in the current geopolitical context and discuss some concrete steps that various stakeholder groups can take to overcome these challenges, which are significant obstacles to the decarbonization efforts in energy-intensive industries.
+This session will explore these issues in the current geopolitical context and discuss some concrete steps that various stakeholder groups can take to overcome these challenges, which are significant obstacles to the decarbonization efforts in energy-intensive industries.

 Henry Huiyao Wang Speaker